Find The One

 Find The One is the Coal Porters’ fifth and most accomplished album since they unplugged, forgot about the electricity bill and prepared for global warming by morphing into an entirely acoustic act.

-Produced by British folk-rock legend John Wood, the man behind the early classic LPs by Fairport Convention, Nick Drake and later on recording both Squeeze and Beth Orton, Find The One features five nice Sid Griffin songs, a trio from Scottish guitarist Neil Robert Herd and the songwriting debut of virtuoso fiddler Carly Frey.
-Banjo God John Breese chips in with an instrumental and Find The One also announces the entry of world-class harmony singer, ace bassist, and all-around nice guy Tali Trow into the Coal Porters.
+Produced by British folk-rock legend John Wood, the man behind the early classic LPs by Fairport Convention, Nick Drake, and later on recording both Squeeze and Beth Orton, Find The One features five fine Sid Griffin songs and a trio from Scottish guitarist Neil Robert Herd.

 The CD of Find The One even includes a seven minute documentary film encoded on it, playable on any computer.
 The film is by Toby Cameron and Richard Crandon of On-Par Productions and dynamically illustrates everything warm, musical, funny and human about the band within its short seven minute span.